Age of Empires II: Definitive Edition: Changes

 The remaster includes 4K graphics, improved visuals for troops and buildings, the ability to zoom in and further out, and a new spectator mode.
-It features a new expansion called The Last Khans and includes four new civilizations: Bulgarians, Cumans, Lithuanians and Tatars.
-Four new campaigns were added for the new civilizations: Ivaylo, Kotyan Khan, Tamerlane and Pachacuti which is about the Inca civilization and replaces El Dorado from the HD Edition (Lithuanians do not appear as a playable civilization in any campaign; however, they represent Poles in the Ivaylo campaign).
-It includes all previous expansions from the original (The Conquerors) and HD edition (The Forgotten, The African Kingdoms, Rise of the Rajas).
+It features a new expansion called The Last Khans and includes four new civilizations: Bulgarians, Cumans, Lithuanians, and Tatars.
+Four new campaigns were added for the new civilizations: Ivaylo, Kotyan Khan, Pachacuti, and Tamerlane which is about the Inca civilization and replaces El Dorado from the HD Edition (Lithuanians do not appear as a playable civilization in any campaign; however, they represented Poles in the Ivaylo campaign before Poles released in Dawn of the Dukes).
+It includes all previous expansions from the original (The Conquerors) and HD Edition (The Forgotten, The African Kingdoms, and Rise of the Rajas).

-Players can choose between the original AI, the updated HD Edition AI that was added alongside the HD Edition of the game, and a newer AI developed for the Definitive Edition.
+Players can choose between opponents or teammates of the original AI, the updated HD Edition AI that was added alongside the HD Edition of the game, and a newer AI developed for the Definitive Edition.
 When the old and new AIs were pitted against each other in a test, the new one easily defeated the old one.
 Unit pathfinding is also supposedly improved upon.
+Numerous 'quality of life' modifications were made.
 Players can shift-queue villager tasks.
 Farms now have the option to be replenished automatically.